DominikBuchner/BOLDigger3/README.md

 7. **Threshold Adjustment**: If no hit with no missing values is found, increase the threshold to the next higher level and repeat the process until a hit is found.

-### BOLDigger2 Flagging System
+### BOLDigger3 Flagging System

-BOLDigger2 employs a flagging system to highlight certain conditions, indicating a degree of uncertainty in the selected hit.
+BOLDigger3 employs a flagging system to highlight certain conditions, indicating a degree of uncertainty in the selected hit.
 Currently, there are five flags implemented, which may be updated as needed:

 1. **Reverse BIN Taxonomy**: This flag is raised if all of the top 100 hits representing the selected match utilize reverse BIN taxonomy.
 Reverse BIN taxonomy assigns species names to deposited sequences on BOLD that lack species information, potentially introducing uncertainty.

 2. **Differing Taxonomic Information**: If there are two or more entries with differing taxonomic information above the selected threshold (e.g., two species above 97%), this flag is triggered, suggesting potential discrepancies.

-3. **Private or Early-Release Data**: If all of the top 100 hits representing the top hit are private or early-release hits, this flag is raised, indicating limited accessibility to data.
+3. **Private Data**: If all of the top 100 hits representing the top hit are private hits, this flag is raised, indicating limited accessibility to data.

 4. **Unique Hit**: This flag indicates that the top hit result represents a unique hit among the top 100 hits, potentially requiring further scrutiny.